neo-project/docs/en-us/node/api/getrawtransaction.md

 # Getrawtransaction method

-Returns the corresponding transaction information based on the specified hash value.
+Returns the corresponding transaction information, based on the specified hash value.

 ## Parameter Description

-Txid: transaction ID.
+Txid: Transaction ID

-Verbose: Optional.
-Verbose The default value is 0.
-When verbose is 0, it returns the serialized information of the transaction.
-It is indicated by a hexadecimal string.
-If you need to get detailed information, you need to call the SDK for deserialization.
-Verbose is 1 when the return is the corresponding transaction details, expressed in Json format string.
+Verbose: Optional, the default value of verbose is 0.
+When verbose is 0, the serialized information of the block is returned, represented by a hexadecimal string.
+If you need to get detailed information, you will need to use the SDK for deserialization.
+When verbose is 1, detailed information of the corresponding block in Json format string, is returned.

-## Call the example
+## Example

 Request text: